 Our facility will have a sleek, modern appearance and require less equipment than the existing plant, including 50 percent fewer: power (combustion) turbines, steam generators, steam turbines and stacks - all reduced from four to two.

-The proposed FPL Dania Beach Clean Energy Center will go through comprehensive reviews by county, state and federal agencies to ensure it meets all regulatory requirements.
+The future FPL Dania Beach Clean Energy Center successfully completed comprehensive reviews by county, state and federal agencies to ensure it meets all regulatory requirements.
+Florida’s Siting Board unanimously approved the project in November 2018.

 See our FPL Dania Beach Clean Energy Center fact sheet for more information.